Getting Started with MCXW23-EVK

 23. Use MCUXpresso Config tools - fig 13

-24. Build and download the project as done in the previous section
+24. Build and download the project as shown in the previous section

 26. Terminate the debug session